zirujauak/mxyzptlk/README.md

 ### `libsndfile`

+The generally available Blorb files all have AIFF sound resources.
+AIFF is an antiquated format that isn't supported by any of the Rust audio crates that I've been able to find.
+To get around this limitation, `libsndfile` is used to convert the AIFF sounds to another format (FLAC or Ogg/Vorbis) that can be played.
+To get around the `libsndfile` dependencey, one can extract the AIFF resources from the Blorb IFF file, convert them to Ogg/Vorbis, then rebuild the Blorb file, which is probably more work than it's worth.

-For `-libsndfile` binaries, `libsndfile` must be available.
+For the `-libsndfile` binaries, `libsndfile` must be available, obviously.
-* Linux: many distros already include `libsndfile` in base installs, but if not you can use the package manager to install it.
+* **Linux**: many distros already include `libsndfile` in base installs, but if not you can use the package manager to install it.
 Specific instructions vary by package manager
-* Mac: Sample instructions provided for using Homebrew:
+* **Mac**: Sample instructions provided for using Homebrew:
     1. Install the `libsndfile` formula
     ```
     brew install libsndfile